tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_large_amounts_of_bitcoin.md

 - buying
 weight: 8
 ---
-Bitcoin is becoming attractive as a speculative investment as more people begin to doubt the existing financial system and fiat currencies.
+Bitcoin is [becoming attractive as a speculative investment](/kb/investing-in-bitcoin/) as more people begin to [doubt the existing financial system](/kb/category/bitcoin-vs-traditional-finance/) and fiat currencies.
 Because of this the question “how do I buy large amounts of bitcoin?” is popping up frequently.
-This post will show you
+This post will show you how.

 ## OTC Exchanges